ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-storage.md

 # Storage
 {: #vrw-storage}

-{{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads employs multiple storage types.
+{{site.data.keyword.cloud}} for VMware® Regulated Workloads employs multiple storage types.

 ## Management cluster
 {: #vrw-storage-management}

 The management cluster storage is vSAN™.
-Security requirements mandate that multitenant shared storage is not permissible and in such cases the use of vSAN is necessary. vSAN requires deploying a minimum of four ESXi hosts to the management cluster.
+Security requirements mandate that multitenant shared storage is not permissible and in such cases the use of vSAN is necessary. vSAN requires deploying a minimum of four VMware ESXi™ hosts to the management cluster.

 ## Edge services cluster
 {: #vrw-storage-edge}